woochica/jslib-katas/retail-calc/README.md

 1. Run `npm install` to install dependencies.

-3. Run `npm test kata` to run the unit tests.
+3. Run `npm test` to run the unit tests.

 4. Add your test cases to `test.js` and your calculator implementation to `index.js`.